creeping-vampires/neura-vaults-contracts/README.md

 ## Best Practices

-This section outlines best practices for operating and interacting with the YieldAllocatorVault protocol.
+This section outlines best practices for operating and interacting with the Neura-Vault protocol.

 ### For Users